 - B1.
-Formulate and analyse complex engineering problems, using first principles of mathematics and physics, to reach substantiated conclusions. - B2.
-Select and apply appropriate analytical techniques to model complex engineering problems in Naval Architecture and Marine Engineering, understanding the limitations of the methods. - B3.
-Select and critically evaluate technical literature and other information in addressing complex engineering problems in Naval Architecture and Marine Engineering. - B4.
+Analyse complex engineering problems, using first principles of mathematics and physics, to reach substantiated conclusions - B2.
+Apply appropriate analytical techniques to model complex engineering problems in Naval Architecture and Marine Engineering, understanding the limitations of the methods - B3.
+Identify and critically analyse technical literature and other information in addressing complex engineering problems in Naval Architecture and Marine Engineering - B4.
 Be creative in the solution of problems and in the development of designs which address societal, business and user needs.
-Taking a holistic approach to solving problems and designing systems, applying professional judgments to balance risks, costs, benefits, safety, reliability, aesthetics and environmental impact. - B5.
-Apply a systems approach to solving complex engineering problems. - B6.
-Evaluate the environmental and societal impact of solutions to problems in Naval Architecture and Marine Engineering and minimise the adverse impacts. - B7.
-Plan, record and reflect on learning and development providing the basis for lifelong learning.
+Taking a holistic approach to solving problems and designing systems, applying professional judgments to balance risks, costs, benefits, safety, reliability, aesthetics and environmental impact - B5.
+Apply a systems approach to solving complex engineering problems - B6.
+Evaluate the environmental and societal impact of solutions to problems in Naval Architecture and Marine Engineering and minimise the adverse impacts - B7.
+Plan, record and reflect on learning and development providing the basis for lifelong learning

-- Skills B1 and B2 are developed during laboratory experiments, coursework and projects as well as through lectures, tutorials, example classes, laboratory experiments, coursework and projects associated with Stages 2, 3 and 4 modules. - Skills B3, B4 and B5 are developed through engineering applications and engineering design as well as research projects and dissertation modules which students study during Stages 2, 3 and 4.
+- Skills B1 and B2 are developed during laboratory experiments, coursework and projects as well as through lectures, tutorials, example classes, laboratory experiments, coursework and projects associated with Stage 2 and Stage 3 modules. - Skills B3, B4 and B5 are developed through engineering applications and engineering design as well as research project and dissertation modules which students study during Stage 2 and Stage 3.

-- Skill B6 is developed through design and project work carried out during Stages 2, 3 and 4. - Skill B7 is developed through individual logbooks in stages 1, 3 and the management report in stage 4.
+- Skill B6 is developed through design and project work carried out during Stages 2 and 3. - Skill B7 is developed through individual logbooks in Stages 1 and 3.